ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

      - jsons.zip: Metadata
      - index.js: script to cache

-2. Cache steps
+2. Cache

 We will perform the cache in the backend.
-The script will cache image links, metadata and add cached NFT token id to NftQueue in DB so that the BE will check and get their cached data (image link anf metadata) to update into DB.
+The script will cache image links, metadata and add cached NFT token id to NftQueue in DB so that the BE will check and get their cached data (image link and metadata) to update into DB.

-Assume we already have BE code, kindly follow below steps:
+Assume that we already have BE code, kindly follow below steps:

    - Create Cache folder which same level with the Api folder of the BE code.
 And then create PMP folder inside Cache folder.
-   - Download PMP.zip and extract PMP.zip to Cache/PMP folder, we will have 3 files
+   - Download PMP.zip and extract it to Cache/PMP folder, we will have 3 files
      -  images.tar.gz
      -  jsons.zip
      -  index.js